phillipsdata/priority-schedule/README.md

 ### First Available

-The First Available schedule allows you to retrieve elements in order the order in which they were added (FIFO), skipping elements that are not eligible (think of the line to get into a night club) using a callback.
+The First Available schedule allows you to retrieve elements in the order in which they were added (FIFO), skipping elements that are not eligible (think of the line to get into a night club) using a callback.

 Suppose you have 3 bucket objects: